thegetty/quire-docs/content/about/quire.md

 - ![Explore icon](/img/illustrations/undraw_Group_chat_unwm.png)
 </div>

 Quire is designed to ensure that digital books and their contents are not only as beautiful as the print books we know and love but are equally as enduring.
-Optimized for discoverability and longevity, Quire enables robust preservation and distribution of works in a simplified and accessible format.
+Optimized for discoverability and longevity, Quire enables robust preservation and distribution of works in an simplified and accessible format.

 <div class="action-button">